alex97751/alex97751/README.md

 Software Engineer | Mobile Apps | iOS
 </p>
 <p>
-	📫 You can find me on:
+	📫 You can find me on
 	<a href="https://www.linkedin.com/in/aharrisson/">LinkedIn</a> and
 	<a href="https://www.instagram.com/aharrisson">Instagram</a>
 </p>